jrawbits/VE-Installer/ReadMe.md

     * Change to the VE-Installer root folder
         * cd /path/to/VE-Installer
     * Run these commands from the Bash command prompt
-        * Build the runtime: `bash build-VE.sh 3.5.2` (defaults to 3.6.1)
+        * Build the runtime: `bash build-VE.sh 3.6.1` (defaults to 3.6.1)
-        * Build an installer: `bash build-VE-sh 3.5.3 installer
+        * Build an installer: `bash build-VE-sh 3.6.1 installer`
     * If you have the VE-Installer native version of R installed (currently 3.6.1), you can just run `bash build-VE.sh`, or even just `make` to assemble a runtime.
-* Once complete, you can run VisionEval.bat in ve.output/3.x.x/runtime in order to start R and load VisionEval.
+* Once complete, you can run VisionEval.bat in `ve.output/3.x.x/runtime` in order to start R and load VisionEval.
     * ve.output is whatever you set it to in VE-Config.yml (see above)
-    * If you built an installer, you'll find it in a zip file in the root of the build (ve.output/3.6.1).
+    * If you built an installer, you'll find it in a zip file in the root of the build (e.g. `ve.output/3.6.1`).
-* To launch VisionEval, just double-click VisionEval.bat (on Windows)
+* To launch VisionEval, just double-click `VisionEval.bat` (on Windows)
     * Or enter `bash visionval.sh` on Linux

-Additional make targets snd setup (e.g. committing VisionEval changes to Github) are discussed below.
+Additional make targets and setup (e.g. committing VisionEval changes to Github) are discussed below.

 # Development Environment Pre-Requisites

-Prerequisites to build a VisionEval runtime environment or installer include a suitable version of R (R >= 3.4.4), and a suitable development environment.
+Prerequisites to build a VisionEval runtime environment or installer include a suitable version of R (R >= 3.6.0), and a suitable development environment.

 On Windows, you will need to install the [RTools][getRTools] suite, as well as [Git for Windows][Git4W] so you can use `bash` scripts.
 On Linux, installing the R development